mooseyscountrygarden.com » Garden Tour » Willow Tree Garden« Willow Tree Lawn | Water Garden Ferns »

-The Willow Tree sprouts each year from a large stump on the water's edge.
+The Willow Tree sprouts each year from its large stump on the water's edge.
 I keep pruning the lowest shoots to create a canopy underneath, where I've planted hostas and rhododendrons.
-And Gunneras have planted themselves.
-Oops.
+And every now and then the stump's biggest branches get the chain-saw treatment.
+Ouch!

 Willow Bridge is now in place.